rccordell/f19bbb/schedule.md

 Wednesdays: applied instruction in a particular book technology
 Thursdays: work in studio

-This pace will vary a bit as the semester progresses, with both Wednesday and Thursday being devoted to studio time as final project deadlines approach.
+This pace will vary a bit as the semester progresses, with no independent studio time in the early weeks of the semester, when you will not yet have a project underway, and with both Wednesday and Thursday being devoted to studio time as final project deadlines approach.

 ## Studio Class Sessions